 The Family Contribution

-An international student's family contribution is determined upon admission to the College, and is based on an assessment of the family's income and asset information provided on the necessary forms.
+An international student's family contribution is based on an assessment of the family's income and asset information provided on the required forms and is determined upon admission to the College.
 Mount Holyoke uses a standard institutional formula to determine the family contribution.
 When calculating the family contribution, the College considers such factors as total parent income (including taxable and untaxed income), parental assets, number of dependents in the household, and number of dependent children attending undergraduate institutions in the United States.

 Important: To be considered for financial aid, an international applicant must apply for financial assistance at the same time as she applies for admission.
 The intent to apply for financial aid must be indicated on the admission application.

 Students who indicate on the admission application that they will not apply for financial aid will not be considered for aid after they have been accepted to the College (and for their remaining enrollment).

 If a student is determined to have financial aid eligibility, the College puts together a financial aid package, which generally consists of a combination of grant, loan, and student employment aid.
 These three types of assistance are funded by institutional sources.
 Students should note that, according to U.S. tax regulations, any portion of a grant that covers all or part of room and board costs may be taxable and may also be subject to tax withholding.
 Any portion of a grant covering tuition is not taxable.